`We are watching you:' Marchers urge faster climate action

 As marchers neared the climate summit, a rainbow arched through the sky.

-“Overwhelmingly, the protests make a difference,” said Elizabeth May, a Canadian member of parliament and 16-time COP participant who was at the rally.
+“Overwhelmingly the protests make a difference,” said Elizabeth May, a Canadian member of parliament and 16-time COP participant who was near the protest stage.
 “Most of the people on the inside are here in their hearts and sometimes physically.”

+Inside the huge U.N. conference venue, negotiators knuckled down for a seventh straight day of talks to finish draft agreements that can be passed to government ministers for political approval next week.

 “This conversation around food is something that needs to be really amplified, and one thing I’ve got is a big mouth,” said Elba, adding that 80% of the food consumed worldwide is produced by small-scale farmers.